Actions and Detail Panel

 Four Strong Winds probes the experience of cyclical time in the north.
 The sextet is informed by Bartoszek’s research of ways in which expression and body language in cold Northern locations have developed as a result of geography, weather, and other forces.

-Harbor, a duet performed by married couple Ben Law and Chih-Hsien Lin, is an exchange of ideas, a reorganization of shared space, a seeking of balance between power and submission, intimacy and conflict, waiting and action.
+Harbor, a duet performed by partners in work and life, Ben Law and Chih-Hsien Lin, is an exchange of ideas, a reorganization of shared space, a seeking of balance between power and submission, intimacy and conflict, waiting and action.
 The work began as an investigation of east and west, conceptually, in relation to identity, and in bodily and creative practices, and transformed into a conflation of a private, domestic space and a broader conversation about cultural exchange.

 Parting Shadows by Victor Alexander is a quartet about perception and illusion.
 It is inspired by Plato’s cave allegory describing enchained, deluded people for whom shadows are the only reality.
 Originally performed by Hubbard Street 2, Parting Shadows is being remounted on Hedwig Dances.